N$^2$M$^2$: Learning Navigation for Arbitrary Mobile Manipulation Motions in Unseen and Dynamic Environments: Related Work

 {\parskip=5pt \textit{Task and motion planning} (TAMP) combines low-level motion planning and high-level task reasoning and has resulted in approaches that generalize to many robots and environments~\cite{garrett2021integrated, toussaint2018differentiable, garrett2018ffrob}.
 At the same time, it can be computationally demanding, depends on the specification of symbolic actions, and does not generally incorporate uncertainties or partial observability as it requires full information about the 3D structure of the environment.
 In contrast, we assume that we can generate the desired end-effector motions, but may act in unexplored or dynamically changing environments.}

-{\parskip=5pt \textit{Obstacle Avoidance}: Learning-based methods have shown to be effective for learning obstacle avoidance from high dimensional sensor inputs such as color images~\cite{bansal2020combining, el2013visual}, LiDAR~\cite{kollmitz2020predicting, guldenring2020learning}, depth images~\cite{hoeller2021learning} or a combination thereof~\cite{everett2018motion}.
+{\parskip=5pt \textit{Obstacle Avoidance}: Learning-based methods have been shown to be effective for learning obstacle avoidance from high-dimensional sensor inputs such as color images~\cite{bansal2020combining, el2013visual}, LiDAR~\cite{kollmitz2020predicting, guldenring2020learning}, depth images~\cite{hoeller2021learning} or a combination thereof~\cite{everett2018motion}.
 These approaches have demonstrated the ability to avoid dynamic obstacles such as pedestrians~\cite{everett2018motion, guldenring2020learning, patel2021dynamically}.
-Sensors such as LiDAR and depth sensors have also shown good transfer from simulation into the real world~\cite{hoeller2021learning, patel2021dynamically}.
-Several approaches have explored the use of 2D obstacle maps to learn a local planner component to avoid pedestrians based on a 2D LiDAR~\cite{guldenring2020learning} or to predict a collision map from a 2D obstacle map based on a laser scan and binary collision events~\cite{kollmitz2020predicting}.
+Sensors such as LiDAR and depth sensors have also shown good transfer from the simulation into the real world~\cite{hoeller2021learning, patel2021dynamically}.
+Several approaches have explored the use of 2D obstacle maps to learn a local planner component to avoid pedestrians based on a 2D LiDAR~\cite{guldenring2020learning}, to predict a collision map from a 2D obstacle map based on a laser scan and binary collision events~\cite{kollmitz2020predicting} \myworries{or to directly map from 2D maps to dense Q-values~\cite{wu2020spatial}.
+LiDAR and depth modalities are commonly used to construct local or global (occupancy) maps.
+These are then often transformed into egocentric perspective~\cite{chen2018learning, wu2020spatial, guldenring2020learning} or into different resolutions~\cite{chen2018learning, goel2022predicting, fabian22exploration} before being processed by neural networks}.
 Optimal control approaches have successfully used voxel map representations~\cite{oleynikova2017voxblox} and signed distance fields~\cite{han2019fiesta, pankert2020perceptive, mittal2021articulated}.}

 {\parskip=5pt \textit{Reinforcement Learning}: Recently mobile manipulation has also been tackled as a reinforcement learning task.
 Relmogen~\cite{xia2020relmogen} learns subgoals for arm and base, but relies on sequential execution of each and pre-specified pushing motions.
 Kindle~\textit{et~al.}~\cite{kindle2020wholebody} learn to directly control both arm and base, however, they restrict the arm movements to a plane.
 Jauhri~\textit{et~al.}~\cite{jauhri2022robot} learn a base positioning and a discrete decision on whether to use the arm.
 While these approaches learn effective policies for specific tasks, they cannot easily be applied to novel tasks.
 In contrast, we address the problem of enabling arbitrary end-effector trajectories, providing a straightforward technique to define novel tasks with arbitrary motion constraints in task space and the capability for zero-shot generalization to such unseen tasks at test time.}